 What is a Merchant Cash Advance Loan?
-(MCA)

 Tired of going through the hurdles of securing a bank loan for your business?
-Merchant Cash Advance is a fast solution to obtain enough capital for your business growth.
-Interestingly, it does not affect your credit rating.
+A Merchant Cash Advance is a fast solution to obtain enough capital for your business growth.
+Interestingly, it does not typically affect your credit rating.

 Merchant Cash Advance (MCA) is a tool used by small-scale business owners to raise working capital for their businesses.
-It enables businesses that receive payments through credit cards or other sources, to obtain capital, in the form of an advance for future credit card receipts which flows through the business's Merchant Account.
+It enables businesses that receive payments through credit cards or other sources, to obtain capital, in the form of an advance for future credit card receipts which flows through the business’s Merchant Account.
 It is not regarded as a loan.
-Small business can register a merchant account and receive a advance deposit into the account in a relatively short time.
+Small businesses can register a merchant account and receive an advance deposit into the account in a relatively short time.

 Providers of Merchant Cash Advance play by set rules, different from that of the traditional lenders.
 What the MCA provider focuses on is the day-to-day credit card receipts – this will help them determine if the business is capable of refunding the advance within the stipulated period, agreed by both parties.
 So, in other terms, the small business is literally exchanges a part of its expected credit card sales for immediate working capital.
 Unlike Equipment Financing this type of loan is looking more at cash flow and less at shareholders credit strengths

-How Does MCA Work?
+How does an MCA Work?

 The Small business reaches a compromise with the MCA provider in respect to the specific amount the business requires, the holdback rate, and the amount repayable.
 Following the agreement, the required advance is directly paid into the bank account of the business.